austinlyons/iowa_female_public_employees/README.md

 iowa_female_public_employees
 ============================

-A chloropleth depicting percentage of public employees that are female in each county in Iowa.
+A choropleth depicting percentage of public employees that are female in each county in Iowa.

 Or, how I used Python to turn this